ReadableLive/ReadableLive/README.md

 # ReadableLive
-## This file/repo contains information on performing NLP analyses on NPR Interviews to find sentimentality.
+## This file/repo contains source code for ReadableLive, a customizable and personalized text-to-speech audiobook generator.

 ## Project Description